8 Sights in Vantaa, Finland (with Map and Images)

 Laila Pullisen veistospuisto ja kotimuseo taideteoksen osalta Laila Pullinen; valokuva käyttäjä:Paju / CC-BY-SA-3.0

-Nissbacka Manor Sculpture Park is a sculpture park in Hakunila, Vantaa, about 200 meters northeast of Sotung School.
-It presents sculptures and environmental artworks and other productions by sculptor Laila Pullinen (1933-2015) in the courtyard of the Nissbacka manor, in a grain magazine and in the artist's studio.
-Nissbacka Sculpture Park, located in a privately used area, is open to the public twice a week during the summer months.
+Laila Pullinen's Sculpture Park and Home Museum is a sculpture park in Hakunila, Vantaa, about 200 meters northeast of Sotung School.
+It introduces sculpture and environmental artwork and other production of sculptor Laila Pullinen (1933-2015) in the Nissbacka Manor yard, in the grain magazine and the artist's studio and at the home museum that opened in 2021.
+The sculpture park in the private area is open to the public during the summer months in four -time and for groups for reservation.

 Wikipedia: Nissbackan kartanon veistospuisto (FI), Website, Facebook